umoazzam/coms-4156-group-project/client/README.md

 ## How to connect to the service

-The client is configured to connect to the service API running at `http://localhost:8080`.
-Before starting the client, make sure the main Spring Boot application (the citation service) is running.
+The client is configured to connect to the service API.
+The base URL for the deployed service is `https://citation-service-366055417335.us-central1.run.app/api`.
+If you are choosing to run the API locally, then make sure the main Spring Boot application (the citation service) is running before you run the client app.

 ### Handling Multiple Clients